Google Pixel 9 review: A fun, pocketable AI phone

 Google Pixel 9: The competition

-The OnePlus 12 is another similarly priced option for anyone looking for a flagship.
-As far as specs go, the phone bests the Pixel 9 and Galaxy S24 in many areas, sporting a larger battery, much faster charging, and up to 16GB of RAM.
-The downside to getting a OnePlus is that the software isn't for everyone, and support isn't as robust.
-The phone also isn't as water resistant, so you can't submerge it.
+The OnePlus 13 is another similarly priced option for those seeking a flagship.
+As far as specs go, the phone outperforms the Pixel 9 and Galaxy S25 in many areas, boasting a larger battery, significantly faster charging, and up to 16GB of RAM.
+The downside to getting a OnePlus is that the software isn't for everyone, support isn't as robust, and the phone can't be found in North American carrier stores.

 Google Pixel 9: Should you buy it?